YPeker/SRV-1319/README.md

 # nodejs-challenge

+## Comments

+To Start:
+* npm install
+* npm run build-source
+* npm run start

+Go to https://localhost:8000 via browser or curl

+For performance reasons the clear_smaller version was used at the end.
+But technically the secret should be decrypted correctly.

+Further improvements (if enough time):
+* Performance: e.g. work on the hex buffer directly?
+Use the hex values of the important letters, "." and digits
+* extract the calculations to utility functions
+* dockerify the solution

 ## Code Name RED

 Herzlichen Glückwunsch, Du erhältst heute unsere Coding Challenge!
 Weiter unten findest Du die Aufgaben-Stellung.